ghkhashayar/docs/docs/widgets/item-list.md

     ->addWidget(UppyWidget::image('image')->required());
 ```

-You also should define `$casts` in you'r model.
+You also should define `$casts` in your model.
 ```php
 protected $casts = [
     'gallery' => 'array'
 ];
 ```

-and result will would be something like this.
+and the result will be something like this.
 ```php
 [
   [